Jenniker07/Jenniker07/README.md

 _______________________________________________________________________________
 👨‍💻 About Me:
 _______________________________________________________________________________
-🏫Currantly learning how to Code with C#
+🏫Currently learning how to code with C#

-📚Busy in Scool
+📚Busy in school

-💻interessted in new Technologies
+💻Interessted in new technologies

 🤖and Ai's
 _______________________________________________________________________________
-💼What I'm currantly working on:
+💼What I'm currently working on:
 _______________________________________________________________________________
 📈expanding my knowledge